 In a 10-gallon fish tank, you can keep at least five betta fish, but there is a catch—you can keep up to five female betta fish together in a tank but not male bettas.
 If you want to house male bettas together, the number needs to be less.
-Things get even more complicated when you want to mix female and male bettas.
+When you want to mix female and male bettas, things get even more complicated.

 Male and female betta don’t do well together as male bettas are territorial and can attack female betta fish.
 If you want to keep more than one betta fish in the same aquarium, you’ll need to do research for:

 There are three ways male betta fish can live in one tank with other fish, which are as follows.